 Before storing the compressor for a prolonged period, use an air blow gun to clean all dust and debris from the STORAGE compressor.
 Disconnect the power cord and coil it up.
 Pull the pressure relief valve to release all pressure from the tank.
-Drain all moisture from the tank.
 Cover the entire unit to protect it from moisture and dust.